sigstore/fulcio/docs/oid-info.md

 This specifies the username identity in the OtherName Subject Alternative Name, as defined by [RFC5280 4.2.1.6](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.6).

+## 1.3.6.1.4.1.57264.2 | Policy OID for Sigstore Timestamp Authority

+Not used by Fulcio.
+This specifies the policy OID for the [timestamp authority](https://github.com/sigstore/timestamp-authority) that Sigstore operates.

 <!-- References -->
 [github-oidc-doc]: https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token